The best four doors ever!

 At the age of 79, Enzo would resign as president of the company he founded in 1977, but president or not, it was still clear to everyone who was really running the company.
 A further personal blow was the death of his beloved wife the year after, and finally Enzo himself took his last breath in 1988 at the age of 90, in Maranello that he made so famous.
 He was later introduced to the International Motorsports Hall of Fame, given the 13 world championships and 4.000 race wins achieved over his lifetime.

-Next to the racing successes, Enzo of also led the development of Ferrari’s road cars during the decades he was active.
+Next to the racing successes, Enzo also led the development of Ferrari’s road cars during the decades he was active.
 Going through them all is a post by itself, but let me pick two of my (and many others’) favorites.
 The Dino, named in honor of Enzo’s son, is to me one of the most beautiful Ferraris, and the F40, which was the last car Enzo signed off on personally, one of the most spectacular.
 These and others are shown in the Ferrari gallery in Maranello that it’s well worth visiting if you’re in this beautiful region of Italy, going by a single motto: Forza Ferrari!

 The unique Lancia Stratos!